Welcome!

 Before starting my PhD, I earned a BA and MA in Political Science at Kiel University and the University of Zurich.
 I previously worked as a research assistant at the Kiel Institute for the World Economy, the Chair of Comparative Politics at Kiel University, the Chair of German Politics at Darmstadt University, and the Varieties of Egalitarianism project at the Cluster of Excellence “Politics of Inequality” in Konstanz.

-Besides academia, I work as a data journalist, driven by a strong passion for analyzing and visualizing political phenomena and presenting them in an accessible way.
-I primarily focus on explaining political and electoral trends using geospatial and survey data.
-In this role, I have so far worked with the data department at Zeit Online.
+In addition to my academic research, I work as a data journalist, driven by a strong interest in analyzing and visualizing political phenomena and communicating them to broader audiences.
+My work primarily focuses on explaining political and electoral trends using spatial and survey data.
+In this role, I have so far collaborated primarly with the data department at Zeit Online.